Rastilan/OdinProject-WeatherApp/README.md

 # OdinProject-WeatherApp
-Weather App made for the Odin Project
+Weather App Javascript project from The Odin Project